 Bread is another great option.
 I recommend my whole wheat flax dinner rolls, which are perfect for dipping in the stew and sopping up anything left in the bottom of the bowl when you’re done!

 Looking for something green?
-A simple salad like lemony romaine and avocado or even some roasted zucchini fries are a great way to balance out the meal.
+A simple salad like lemony romaine and avocado or even some roasted zucchini fries is a great way to balance out the meal.

 Storage